spazman2c/classic/DEPLOYMENT.md

 ### Build Issues
 - Ensure Node.js version 20+ is used
 - Check that all dependencies are installed: `npm install`
-- Verify protobuf compiler is installed: `brew install protobuf`
+- The build script handles protobuf availability automatically

 ### Routing Issues
 - The `_redirects` file handles client-side routing